Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Open ssh port (rate limiting enabled - max 10 attempts within 30 seconds)
 ufw limit from any to any port <THE PORT YOU JUST CHOSE IN sshd_config> proto tcp

-# Open all useable ports to jormungandr, but not our REST port (because it is accessed internally)
+# Open a port for your public address
-ufw allow jormungandr
+ufw allow from any to any port <CHOOSE A PORT BETWEEN 1024 AND 65535> proto tcp

 # Re-enable firewall
 ufw enable